fenago/tableau-server/md/sites/Dashboard-based Custom Portals - Tableau.md

 with data more fully.
-As the volume of Tableau content grows, a custom portal guides your users directly to the data they need, while providing ready access to related views and [Tableau Server]{.VariablesProductName} search so they can easily explore further.
+As the volume of Tableau content grows, a custom portal guides your users directly to the data they need, while providing ready access to related views and [Tableau
+Server] search so they can easily explore further.

 <div>